ghi-electronics/Documentation/hardware/netmf/upgrade.md

 * SCM20260N pad 88 (PJ6/LCD R7) does not have COM RX as on G120 pad 88 (P2.9/LCD R4/COM5 RX).
 As this is an LCD pin, this will rarely be an issue.
 * SCM20260N pad 90 (PI13/LCD VSYNC) does not have PWM as on G120 pad 90 (P2.3/LCD VS/PWM9).
 Use software PWM if needed.

-* Pad 15 on the SCM20260N (PI2/SPI2 MISO/TIM8 CH4 + PD3/USART2 CTS through 0 ohm) provides USART CTS connected through a zero ohm resistor to maintain compatibility with Pad 15 on the G120 (P0.17/COM2 CTS/SPI1 MISO).
+* Pad 15 on the SCM20260N (PI2/SPI2 MISO/TIM8 CH4 + PD3/USART2 CTS through 1K resistor) provides USART CTS connected through a 1K resistor to maintain compatibility with Pad 15 on the G120 (P0.17/COM2 CTS/SPI1 MISO).

 ## G120E to SITCore